 In this situation, it is best to seek the advice of a solicitor or a probate specialist.

-- What do I do if you are struggling to pay off debts after the death of your partner?
+What should you do if you are struggling to pay off debts after the death of your partner?

-It is important to know you do not need to struggle on alone with your debt worries.
+It is important to know you do not need to struggle alone with your debt worries.

 If you are in debt and would like advice or help, please get in touch.
 We offer free and confidential debt appointments and our advisers are happy to assist you in your difficult time.

 It is always best to talk things through with an experienced debt adviser for help and support in dealing with debts.